Electreon Wireless is developing on-the-drive charging for electric vehicles so that a low battery will no longer be the end of the road.

 The company already has case studies up and running in four European countries to support trucking, inner and inter-city busing, and highway infrastructure.
-They expect the new, one-mile stretch of car-charging road in Detroit to be operational by 2023.
+They expect the new, one-mile stretch of car-charging road in Detroit to be operational by the end of 2023.

 There’s more than one way to charge an electric vehicle, of course.
 Researchers at Cornell University, led by Dr. Khurram Afridi, are developing wireless charging via electric fields rather than the magnetic ones Electreon employs.
 Electric fields are more easily directed than their magnetic counterparts and can use less brittle, less expensive materials.
 The engineers and scientists at Cornell are aiming for a charging system that is cheaper, smaller, and easier to install than Detroit’s new project.